mobil787/TinyRobot/README.md

  * 3.Motion
+   * Sheet-Shaped
      * When the robot is in a big gap, where the ratio between the robot length and the gap width is smaller than 2.6 (fig. S2), applying **B** in the x-z plane can deform it into a “C” shape.
 Its orientation is determined by the direction of **B** (Fig. 1Bi).
-When the robot comes into a small gap, where >2.6, applying **B** in the x-z plane no longer produces the C shape, while a sinusoidal shape appears because of the squeezing of the upper and lower boundaries.
+     * When the robot comes into a small gap, where >2.6, applying **B** in the x-z plane no longer produces the C shape, while a sinusoidal shape appears because of the squeezing of the upper and lower boundaries.
 The positions of the wave crests and troughs are determined by the direction of **B** (Fig. 1Bii).
-When the robot navigates into a cylindrical tube, which has an inner diameter larger than the robot width, applying a rotating **B** in the z-y plane can twist it into a helical shape (Fig. 1Biii).
+     * When the robot navigates into a cylindrical tube, which has an inner diameter larger than the robot width, applying a rotating **B** in the z-y plane can twist it into a helical shape (Fig. 1Biii).
 By using these shape changes ,the robot can achieve adaptive locomotion in confined spaces with different cross-sectional geometries and sizes (Fig. 1C).
 ![image](https://user-images.githubusercontent.com/26667177/129909106-27872bdd-c14f-4102-b419-77cbf6608ede.png)

+   * Undulatory crawling locomotion mode
+     By applying a rotating B→ in the x-z plane, the sheet-shaped robot produced traveling waves along the body’s longitudinal direction and achieved two distinct locomotion modes in a small gap filled with viscous fluid (343 cSt).
+As the experiments show in Fig. 2A and movie S1, a rotating B → with a frequency of 1 Hz resulted in locomotion in the same direction as the traveling body wave of the robot.
+However, keeping the magnitude and the rotating direction of B→ fixed while increasing the actuation frequency to 10 Hz reversed the robot locomotion direction.
+When the robot is actuated at different frequencies or placed in different fluid viscosities, it is subjected to different friction and hydrodynamic forces.
+Thus, the transition between the undulatory swimming and crawling modes is largely dictated by the fluid viscosity and the rotating frequency of **B**.

+   *